zeltbrennt/adventOfCode2024/README.md

 Another easy day thanks to `windowed`, `any` and `all`.
 Brute forced part 2 with `filter` ond `indices`.

+### Day 03: Mull It Over

+Regex!
+The `.+?` pattern was key.
+Without, everything between the first "do" and the last "don't" would be removed.

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
 Every year since then, beginning on the first day of December, a programming puzzle is published every day for